-\ 100 fixture units or less are equal to 31.1 gallons per fixture unit.
+100 fixture units or less are equal to 31.1 gallons per fixture unit.

-- R. Waste from a water softener unit shall comply with the following. - (1) Softener waste may be discharged to a conventional treatment unit. - (2) For new construction utilizing an advanced treatment unit, the softener waste shall not be discharged to the advanced treatment unit.
-The softener waste shall bypass the advanced treatment unit and discharge directly to the drainfield or be disposed of in some manner acceptable to the department. - (3) If a water softener unit is installed at an existing residential or commercial unit utilizing an advanced treatment unit: - (a) the current liquid waste permit shall be amended to reflect the installation; - (b) a written notice shall be submitted to the maintenance service provider of the advanced treatment unit; and - (c) either a demand-initiated regeneration control device (DIR device) shall be installed or the softener waste shall bypass the advanced treatment unit. - (4) If an advanced treatment unit is to be installed at an existing residential or commercial unit with an existing water softener, the installation shall be done in accordance with the permit.
-[20.7.3.201 NMAC Rp, 20.7.3 NMAC, 201, 301, 302, 401, 402, 9/1/05]
+Waste from a water softener unit shall comply with the following.

+Softener waste may be discharged to a conventional treatment unit.
+If the waste is not discharged (1)to the treatment unit, the waste may be disposed in accordance with other applicable regulations.

+For new construction utilizing an advanced treatment system, the softener waste shall not be (2)discharged to the advanced treatment unit.
+The softener waste shall bypass the advanced treatment unit and discharge directly to the drainfield or be disposed of in some manner acceptable to the department and meets all other state and local regulations.

+(3) If a water softener unit is installed at an existing residential or commercial unit utilizing an advanced treatment unit:

+the current liquid waste permit shall be amended to reflect the installation; (a)

+a written notice shall be submitted to the maintenance service provider of the advanced (b) treatment unit: and

+(c) either a demand-initiated regeneration control device (DIR device) shall be installed or the softener waste shall bypass the advanced treatment unit.

+(4) If an advanced treatment unit is to be installed at an existing residential or commercial unit with an existing water softener, the installation shall be done in accordance with the permit.
+[20.7.3.201 NMAC - Rp, 20.7.3 NMAC, 201, 301, 302, 401, 402, 9/1/05; A, 4/1/07]